 Related Reading: Canada Debt: How much is too much?

 How many months should an emergency fund cover?

-Some prefer to look at an emergency fund in Canada as the dollar amount, while others prefer to quantify it as the amount of months of living expenses it will cover.
+Some prefer to look at an emergency fund in Canada as the dollar amount, while others prefer to quantify it as the number of months of living expenses it will cover.
 If you choose the latter metric, a good benchmark is 3 to 6 months of living expenses.
 This is particularly ideal in the event of job loss because it can take around 3 to 6 months to find a new job.

 Tips to set up an emergency fund